 So the idea of doing sudoku (which I love!) to plan wardrobe capsules really floats my boat.
 It also helped me see wardrobe holes and what I might want to fill them without becoming a neutrals only wearing minimalist.

 Want to do your own wardrobe sudoku?
-You can download our free printable wardrobe planner by signing up for our email list here.
+You can download my free printable wardrobe planner here.

 I’m going to be showing you 4 of these outfits over the next two weeks, but I also made collages of some of the other looks below.
 Because I could not convince the Coach to drive around taking pictures of me for 10 outfits.